S-01169

 Plain Language

-Developers of high-risk AI systems must file reports with the Attorney General on a recurring schedule: first report within six months of initial offering or deployment; annually thereafter; and within six months of any substantial change.
-Each report must describe the system's intended uses, unintended or disallowed uses, development overview, training data overview, and any information deployers need to monitor the system and fulfill their own obligations.
-Each filing must also include the most recent independent audit.
-The training data overview requirement makes this a de facto training data disclosure obligation to the regulator.
-Substantial change includes new versions, releases, or updates that significantly change use cases, functionality, or expected outcomes.
+Developers must file reports with the Attorney General on a defined schedule: within six months of initial offering or deployment, annually thereafter, and within six months of any substantial change.
+Reports must include system description (intended and disallowed uses), development overview, training data overview, and sufficient information for deployers to monitor compliance.
+Each report must be accompanied by the most recent independent audit.
+Substantial change triggers include new versions, new releases, or updates significantly affecting use cases, functionality, or expected outcomes.

 Statutory Text